 If you are seeking an ADHD assessment through ProblemShared, we will ask your GP upfront to accept shared care as part of the referral process.

 If you choose to take ADHD medication, our prescribing team will work closely with you to find the appropriate dosage to meet your treatment goals and tackle any challenges you may face along the way.
+This process is known as titration.

 Once you have reached a stable dosage of medication, we will write to your GP requesting that they accept you into shared care and take on responsibility for your ongoing prescribing.